How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 4. the application for the EORI number (necessary only for imports).

-Next, it’s all about the actual Amazon FBA business.
-Especially in this phase, it is important to take enough time and carefully consider each step.
-The key steps include:
+Next, everything revolves around the actual Amazon FBA business.
+Especially in this phase, it is important to take enough time and think through each step carefully.
+The most important steps include:

-5. developing the brand name, logo, and design,
+5. the development of the brand name, logo, and design,

-8. obtaining business liability insurance and packaging licensing,
+8. the conclusion of business liability insurance and licensing of packaging,

 To learn more about each individual step, click here: The Ultimate Amazon FBA Guide (Including Checklist).

 Yes, Amazon FBA also has disadvantages.
-Sellers transfer the entire fulfillment process, including customer service, to the online giant, thereby losing the opportunity to engage directly with their customers.
-However, when it comes to winning the Buy Box, sellers have little choice but to use Fulfillment by Amazon.
+Sellers transfer the entire fulfillment including customer service to the online giant and thereby forfeit, for example, the opportunity to engage directly with their customers.
+However, when it comes to winning the Buy Box, sellers have little to no other choice but to use Fulfillment by Amazon.

 On the other hand, the program has just as many advantages.
-Not only does it greatly simplify the work for sellers – especially for the many sellers who operate Amazon FBA as small businesses, the program is immensely important.
+Not only does it greatly ease the work of sellers – especially for the many sellers who operate Amazon FBA as small businesses, the program is immensely important.
 Many larger companies also appreciate that shipping with Amazon is fast and smooth, the costs for building or renting a warehouse are eliminated, and customer service operates around the clock.
-It is precisely this that enables many sellers to successfully sell on Amazon in the first place.
+It is only through this that many sellers are able to sell successfully on Amazon at all.

 It is still quite possible today to run a business profitably on the online marketplace.
-However, it is necessary to deal with the fees, such as what storage costs and shipping fees are incurred, and to correctly incorporate these into the calculations.
-A thorough product research is also essential.
-Once the business is running in Germany, there is nothing to stop expansion into Europe or even the USA.
+However, it is necessary to deal with the fees, such as what storage costs and shipping fees are incurred, and to correctly include these in the calculations.
+Proper product research is also essential.
+Once the business is running in Germany, nothing stands in the way of expanding to Europe or even the USA.

 Frequently Asked Questions